 1 litre malt vinegar

 Cut up tomatoes, removing core but don’t worry about the skins.
 Tie allspice in muslin bag.
 Place all ingredients in a pan and bring to boil then simmer for three hours stirring frequently.
 When cool, strain through the sieve and bottle.
 I use my trusty Vitamix and blitz the lot (minus the muslin of course) which gives a thicker sauce but saves a lot of time.

-7 onions, skinned and cut finely except for one left whole in which
+7 onions, finely sliced, except for one left whole

 7 sprigs of parsley, stalk and all